badjware/librechat-mistral/README.md

       models:
         default: ["mistral-7b", "mistral-openorca"]
 ```
-7. Restart the stack `docker-compose restart`.
+7. Restart the stack `docker compose restart`.
 Wait for a few minutes for the model to be downloaded and served.

 ## Architecture components

 * [LibreChat](https://github.com/danny-avila/LibreChat) is a ChatGPT clone with support for multiple AI endpoints.
 It's deployed alongside a [MongoDB](https://github.com/mongodb/mongo) database and [Meillisearch](https://github.com/meilisearch/meilisearch) for search.
 It's exposed on http://localhost:3080/.
 * [LiteLLM](https://github.com/BerriAI/litellm) is an OpenAI-like API.
 It is exposed on http://localhost:8000/ without any authentication by default.
 * [Ollama](https://github.com/ollama/ollama) manages and serve the local models.

-## TODO

-At the time of this project, I only had access to a Linux machine with an AMD RX 7800XT GPU.
-I would like to include support for Windows and/or Nvidia GPUs when I get the chance.